 ABOUT DR. LAURA LOFTUS

-I have been practicing in the Kingston, NY area for over 13 years.
+I have been practicing in the Kingston, NY area for the last fifteen years.
 My mission is to “help you do you.”
 I want you to be able to sit through a full day of work, sleep through the night, hike Overlook Mountain, lift your grandchild, play your violin, stand long enough to prepare a meal, or excel in your sport.

 I will work with you to: